IL Express

-Idrettslaget Express is a Norwegian sports club from Fevik in Grimstad, Agder.
+Idrettslaget Express is a Norwegian sports club from Fevik in Grimstad Municipality, Agder county.
 It has sections for association football, team handball, basketball, floorball, athletics, orienteering and gymnastics.

 It was founded on 1 May 1919.
 The club colors are red and white.

 The men's football team currently plays in the 4. divisjon, the fifth tier of the Norwegian football league system.